palash19dey/building-energy-performance-ml/README.md

-# Explainable AI-Based Energy Efficiency Optimization Framework
+# Explainable Machine Learning-Based Building Energy Performance Analysis

 ## Overview

-This project develops a machine learning-based framework for predicting energy demand and identifying important engineering parameters affecting energy efficiency.

-The objective is to demonstrate how artificial intelligence and data-driven methods can support sustainable engineering decision-making.
+This project explores the application of machine learning and explainable artificial intelligence (XAI) to building energy performance analysis.

+The objective is to develop data-driven models for predicting building heating demand and to investigate the influence of building design parameters on energy performance.

-The framework combines:
+The project combines:

 - Engineering data analysis
-- Machine learning prediction
+- Machine learning-based prediction
+- Model evaluation
-- Explainable Artificial Intelligence (XAI)
+- Explainable Artificial Intelligence (XAI) using SHAP
-- Optimization-based design analysis
+- Sensitivity analysis of building design parameters

 ---